vetal-esher/MT32-DIT/README.md

 <h3>Magic part</h3>
 <p>The FPGA <a href="https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-9K/Nano-9K.html">Tang Nano 9K</a> was chosen for the magic part, so the "profit" plan was drawn:</p>
 <p><img src="images/profit2.png"></p>
 <p>And then the complete schematic of the "magic" part was done.
-Note the I2S connector, you can completely skip DIT4192 in schematic and use your favorite external DIT, or even just transport I2S to I2S receiver.</p>
+Note the I2S connector, you can completely skip DIT4192 in schematic and use your favorite external DIT, or even just transport I2S to I2S receiver.
+I tested I2S with external WM8804 DIT board and it works perfectly.</p>
 <p><img src="images/9k-schematic.jpg"></p>

 <h3>Making prototypes</h3>